All About Magnetic Resonance Imaging Technologists

 Occupation Description Operate Magnetic Resonance Imaging (MRI) scanners.
 Monitor patient safety and comfort, and view images of area being scanned to ensure quality of pictures.
 May administer gadolinium contrast dosage intravenously.
 May interview patient, explain MRI procedures, and position patient on examining table.
 May enter into the computer data such as patient history, anatomical area to be scanned, orientation specified, and position of entry.

-Daily Life Of a MRI Tech
+A Day in the Life of a MRI Tech

 - Request sedatives or other medication from physicians for patients with anxiety or claustrophobia.